 He has also been instructed on disputes concerning web site design, intellectual property rights in computer software and databases (eg Allfiled UK Ltd v Eltis EWHC 1300 (Ch)), and regulatory matters such as electronic money and data protection.
-His fields of expertise include the General Data Protection Regulation – he contributed to the guidance to barristers generally which has been published by the Bar Council.
+His fields of expertise include the General Data Protection Regulation – see separate section below.
 He also advises on cryptocurrencies and blockchain technology.

 He also mediates and acts as arbitrator in these fields.

 He is named as a Leading Junior in Information Technology in the Chambers & Partners and Legal 500 directories.

 He was a member of the working party chaired by former Senior Master Whitaker which drafted CPR Practice Direction 31B dealing with Disclosure of Electronic Documents, and was involved in the preparation of the TeCSA eDisclosure Protocol for use in the TCC.
 He maintains a website dealing with cases on electronic disclosure at www.edisclosure.uk.com and gives talks on the subject.
 He co-wrote the section dealing with electronic disclosure for the 3rd edition of Electronic Evidence (LexisNexis Butterworths, 2012).